Premium packaging for jewelry, watches and eyewear - since 1953

 - We have a fantastic online store with 11 supported languages.
 But if you need to talk about product development and logo printing, our multilingual sales department is ready to take your calls or answer your emails and chat messages.

-- Today we handle 200,000 boxes and bags daily, which are shipped to more than 18,000 retail customers and jewellery manufacturers around the world.
+- Today we handle 200,000 boxes and bags daily, which are shipped to more than 18,000 retail customers and jewelry manufacturers around the world.

 - We are constantly developing new and exciting products.